14 Multivariate Regression

 #> # ℹ 6 more rows

-They are reduced a bit from 1.8517449, which is consistent with the fact that BB do in fact cause some runs.
+They are reduced slightly from 1.8517449, which is consistent with the fact that BB do in fact cause some runs.

 Regardless, it seems that if we stratify by HR, we have bivariate distributions for runs versus BB.
 Similarly, if we stratify by BB, we have approximate bivariate normal distributions for HR versus runs.